jixiangqd/HyjackSelect/README.md

   as combobox or dropdownlists).
 Hyjack Select enchances the select by injecting a

   "search like suggest" textbox which queries the page-loaded select option items.

+  The end result is similar to the html5 "datalist" (http://updates.html5rocks.com/2012/04/datalist-landed-in-Chrome-Canary)
 <br/>
 <br/>
 ### Remarks ###